mariuszmspace/my-links/README.md

 * [Mail Tester](https://www.mail-tester.com/) - Test the spammyness of your e-mails -- `in-browser`
 * [Managing Kubernetes](https://go.heptio.com/rs/383-ENX-437/images/Managing_Kubernetes.pdf) - Full 2019 ebook by Heptio and O'Reilly -- `book`
 * [maybe](https://github.com/p-e-w/maybe) - Allows a dry run of almost any Linux binary, see the files it will modify, calls made, etc -- `Python pip`
+* [Maza](https://github.com/tanrax/maza-ad-blocking) - Like Pi-hole but local and using your operating system -- `shell`
 * [Memory Management Reference](http://www.memorymanagement.org/index.html) - All in one reference for memory management and garbage collection -- `collection`
 * [MIT OpenCourseWare](https://ocw.mit.edu/about/) - MIT's real course materials from 2400+ courses -- `collection`
 * [Mjolnir](https://github.com/sdegutis/mjolnir) - Automation for OS X, think AutoHotKey for Mac -- `C` `OS X`